AS-L-C/emotion-detection/README.md

 # Emotion Detection

-This repository explores the use of EEG and time-series foundation models for emotion classification on an EEG emotion dataset.
+This repository explores the use of EEG and time-series foundation models for EEG classification.

 The project supports three foundation models: